Baby boomers: Date range and definitions

-French sociologist Michèle Delaunay in her book Le Fabuleux Destin des Baby-Boomers (2019), places the baby-boom generation in France between 1946 and 1973, and in Spain between 1958 and 1975.
+French politician Michèle Delaunay in her book Le Fabuleux Destin des Baby-Boomers (2019), places the baby-boom generation in France between 1946 and 1973, and in Spain between 1958 and 1975.
 Another French academic, Jean-François Sirinelli, in an earlier study, Les Baby-Boomers: Une génération 1945-1969 (2007) denotes the generation span between 1945 and 1969.

 The Office for National Statistics has described the UK as having had two baby booms in the middle of the 20th century, one in the years immediately after World War II and one around the 1960s with a noticeably lower birth rate (but still significantly higher than that seen in the 1930s or later in the '70s) during part of the 1950s.
 Bernard Salt places the Australian baby boom between 1946 and 1961.

-In the US, the generation can be segmented into two broadly defined cohorts: the "leading-edge baby boomers" are individuals born between 1946 and 1955, those who came of age during the Vietnam War and Civil Rights eras.
+In the US, the generation can be segmented into two broadly defined cohorts: the "leading-edge boomers" (or "early boomers") are individuals born between 1946 and 1955, those who came of age during the Vietnam War and Civil Rights eras.
 This group represents slightly more than half of the generation, or roughly 38,002,000 people.
-The other half of the generation, usually called "Generation Jones", but sometimes also called names like the "late boomers" or "trailing-edge baby boomers", was born between 1956 and 1964, and came of age after Vietnam and the Watergate scandal.
+The other half of the generation, usually called "Generation Jones" (also called "late boomers" or "trailing-edge boomers"), was born between 1956 and 1964, and came of age during the Watergate scandal and economic struggles of the 1970s.
 This second cohort includes about 37,818,000 people.
-Others use the term Generation Jones to refer to a cusp generation, including early Generation X years, with a typical range of 1954 to 1965.
+Others use the term Generation Jones to refer to a cusp generation, which includes those born in the latter half of the Baby Boomers to the early years of Generation X, with a typical range of 1954 to 1965.